lepseudo-prog/c-image-processing/README.md

 - Designed for educational use and experimentation with basic image algorithms.

-- You can see some results in the
+- You can see some results in the "image resultat" folder